Scouterna/scoutnet-api/packages/scoutnet/README.md

 ### Creating the client

 You must always start by creating an instance of the API client.
 This ensures all requests will be fully type safe.
-When instantiating the client you

 ```ts
 const client = createClient();